You use the People Mastering template to master data about people, such as B2C customers or contacts.

-Use the People Mastering template to master persons data, such as B2C customers or contacts, using an industry-standard schema and trained machine learning model.
+The People Mastering template uses an industry-standard schema and trained machine learning model.
 The template also provides enrichment for addresses and phone numbers, helping to ensure that you have the most complete and up-to-date information.

 As part of the mastering flow, Tamr Cloud aligns your input datasets to a unified schema with predefined output fields.
 Tamr Cloud uses these predefined output fields to enrich your data and consolidate similar records into entities.